Frequently Asked Questions By Tenants

 - Substituted service - Someone over the age of 16 who lives in your home may be handed a copy of the Complaint; or

 - Posting and mailing - After two (2) attempts to personally serve you, the process server can tape, nail or attach a copy of the Complaint to your door.
-Another copy must be mailed to you within three (3) calendar days of the posting to your door.
+Another copy must be mailed to you by first-class mail within three (3) calendar days of the posting to your door.

 What happens if I can't appear in Court on my scheduled day?